-So much has been written about the Trump administration now that it seems pointless to spend time and energy to deepen the ocean of outrage already in evidence.
-But I will do so, if only to organize my thoughts, and perhaps assist others in organizing theirs.
+SO MUCH HAS BEEN WRITTEN about the Trump administration now that it seems pointless to spend time and energy to deepen the ocean of outrage already in evidence.
+Yet I will do so, if only to organize my thoughts, and perhaps assist others in organizing theirs.
 Words have power, and increasingly, they are the only power left to ordinary citizens, who are slowly being deprived of their civic strength, their economic means, and the once and future country of their youth.

 But lies as a function of the job are one thing; lies as a consequence of character are entirely another.
 It is this latter malady that we witness daily from the current occupant of the White House, who lies compulsively, egregiously, and — here’s the rub — unnecessarily.
-Donald Trump lies with such frequency, and with such ferocity, that it is reasonable to conclude that he doesn’t even know that he’s lying.
-If true, this would seem to contradict the very concept of mendacity, which by definition presumes malice aforethought — a capacity that Donald Trump does not possess in abundance.
-A better word, in his case, might be avarice, and on the basis of the evidence at hand, it is fair to conclude that Donald Trump is a wealthy man, if not an intelligent one — but not so wealthy as he wishes to be.
+Donald Trump lies with such frequency, and with such ferocity, that it is reasonable to conclude that he doesn’t even know—and certainly doesn’t care—that he’s lying.
+If true, this would seem to contradict the very concept of mendacity, which by definition presumes malice aforethought—a capacity that Donald Trump does not possess in abundance.
+A better word, in his case, might be “avarice,” and on the basis of the evidence at hand, it is entirely fair to conclude that Donald Trump is a wealthy man, if not an intelligent one—but not so wealthy as he wishes to be.
 Not nearly.
 His is a bottomless pit of greed, and need, and limitless self-regard.

-Probably the best word to describe this behavior, however, is the colloquial chestnut bullshit.
+Probably the best word to describe this behavior instead is the colloquial chestnut bullshit.
 A liar departs from the truth with intent; a bullshitter does not care one way or the other.
 Truth is irrelevant, or in any case subordinate to other considerations.
 In Trump’s case, these other considerations always involve self-aggrandizement, the acquisition of wealth, or both.
-Trumpian psychology suggests that these are, in fact, synonymous, and this obvious fiction is nevertheless entirely consistent with the American system of capitalism, which conflates wealth and worth at the expense of — literally — everything else.
+Trumpian psychology suggests that these are, in fact, synonymous, and this obvious fiction is nevertheless entirely consistent with the American system of capitalism, which conflates wealth and worth at the expense of—literally—everything else.

 One need not be a psychologist to detect this.
 One need not be a monk to reject it.
 One need only be a merely decent human being.
 It turns out that many of us are not.